heatherbrandwilliamson/heatherbrandwilliamson/README.md

 Having recently completed the intensive 12 weeks of Makers Academy, I have grown from an interested amateur coder into a competent and confident junior developer.

 Previously in my career, I qualified as an Architect.
 Throughout my studies in architectural design, I developed a deep understanding of the principles of design, user experience, and creative problem-solving.
 I honed my skills in spatial planning, conceptual development, and technical drawing, which have provided me with a solid foundation in design thinking and attention to detail.

+I thrive under pressure and am comfortable working in unstructured environments.
+My excellent communication skills, adaptability, and organisational abilities enable me to add value in all situations.

 I am currently looking to take on a career in the tech scene of London.